alightedlamp/CSSART.CLUB/README.md

 # CSS ART CLUB

-This is a showcase of 'CSS Paintings' which were made with HTML and Sass, then ported over to React for this gallery.
+This is a showcase of 'CSS Paintings' which were made with HTML and Sass and submitted to [CodePen](https://codepen.io/alightedlamp/pens/public/), then ported over to React for this gallery.
 The paintings are sublty interactive, in that they don't animate unless the user ineracts with them directly like they would a piece of UI on a functional website.
 This project is a fun way to blend my interest in painting with that of user-interface ineteraction and animation.

 ## Built with: